Learn languages naturally with fresh, real content!

 flag South Carolina enforces price gouging laws during winter storm emergency, banning excessive prices on essentials with fines up to $1,000 and 30 days in jail.

-flag South Carolina’s price gouging law is now active due to a state of emergency declared ahead of a winter storm. flag The law bans excessive pricing on essentials like food, gas, lodging, and tree removal during disasters, with violations punishable by fines up to $1,000 and 30 days in jail. flag Normal market-driven price increases are not considered violations. flag Residents are urged to report suspected cases by documenting details and submitting them via email or phone. flag The law remains in effect until the emergency ends. flag North Carolina’s similar law is also active, with enforcement powers including fines and contract voiding, as seen after Hurricane Helene.
+South Carolina’s price gouging law is now active due to a state of emergency declared ahead of a winter storm.
+The law bans excessive pricing on essentials like food, gas, lodging, and tree removal during disasters, with violations punishable by fines up to $1,000 and 30 days in jail.
+Normal market-driven price increases are not considered violations.
+Residents are urged to report suspected cases by documenting details and submitting them via email or phone.
+The law remains in effect until the emergency ends.
+North Carolina’s similar law is also active, with enforcement powers including fines and contract voiding, as seen after Hurricane Helene.

 13 Articles